 - When did the child's eczema first develop?
 How has the condition changed since it was first diagnosed?
 Has it improved?
 Has it got worse?
 Has the eczema spread?
 What is the eczema like when at its best and when at its worst? - 2 Do they have any other health conditions?
 If so, do these have a bearing on their eczema? - How does the child feel about their eczema?
 Do they accept it as part of them?
 Are they very self-conscious about it?
 Do they get frustrated?
 Does how they feel change over time?
-(See page 16.)
+(See page 38.)

-- Is the child under the care of a consultant dermatologist?
+- Is the child under the care of a dermatologist?
 How often do they see them? - Is there a pattern to the child's eczema (e.g. worse in winter and better in summer)?
 How often do they suffer from flare-ups?
 (See pages 6-7.) - What treatments does the child currently use?
 Emollients?
 Emollients and a topical steroid and/or other additional treatments?
 Are there any side effects that you should be aware of or special precautions that you must take (e.g. keeping the child out of the sun, etc)?
-(See pages 8-10 and 11-13.) - What is their current treatment routine (i.e. when are treatments applied during a normal day)?
+(See pages 8-10 and 14-17.) - What is their current treatment routine (i.e. when are treatments applied during a normal day)?
 How will this routine translate in terms of the school day?
 (It might be that the child's entire routine during and outside of school hours will need to be amended.
-For example, some parents apply emollient more frequently outside of school hours than they normally would to compensate for less being applied during the school day.) - ldeally, how much emollient should the child apply during the school day, when and to what parts of their body?
-Can the child apply their own emollient?
+For example, some parents/carers apply emollient more frequently outside of school hours than they normally would to compensate for less being applied during the school day.) - Ideally, how much emollient should the child apply during the school day, when and to what parts of their body?
+Can the child apply their own emollient or do they need a lot of help?
 Are they confident with it?
 Are they happy to do it or is refusal common?
 What is the best approach to getting the child to co-operate?
 What if they won't and are getting very distressed?
-Confirm where the child will be applying their emollient, who will be overseeing it and where the emollient will be stored between applications.
-Suggest to the parents that it might be beneficial if they come in and oversee the first application on school premises.
-(See pages 9-10.) - Ask the parents if they will be supplying a soap substitute (or using emollient as soap substitute) and whether the child needs their own towel to dry their hands on.
+Confirm where the child will be applying their emollient, who will be helping/overseeing it and where the emollient will be stored between applications.
+Suggest to the parents/carers that it might be beneficial if they come in and oversee the first application on school premises.
+(See pages 9-10.) - Is the child allergic or sensitive to any of the materials in protective gloves?
+This is relevant if the child uses gloves for wet or messy play or if a member of staff is applying emollient, in which case they need to wear nitrile/PVC/latex (but powder-free) gloves (see page 9) in order to avoid infection. - Ask the parents/carers if they will be supplying a soap substitute (or using emollient as soap substitute) and whether the child needs their own towel to dry their hands on.
 If so, ask how often a fresh one will be supplied.
 (See page 6.)